Home > Blog posts > Do Wages Affect Employee Productivity

 Wage pressure is a term that describes the amount of demand for employees in a given industry, the degree of competition amongst companies for employees, and how much those employees are currently earning.

-Wage pressure is often associated with a skills shortage in the marketplace, which results in a noticeable uptick in the number of money companies are paying their employees.
+Wage pressure is often associated with a skills shortage in the marketplace, resulting in a noticeable uptick in the money companies are paying their employees.

 Why Does Wage Pressure Matter in Employee Productivity?